cmhamel/automesh/book/introduction.md

 Figure: Example of stacking several images to create a 3D representation, from Bit *et al.*[^Bit_2017]

-The digital image sources are frequently medical images, obtained by CT or MR, though `Automesh` can be used for any subject that can be represented as a stacked segmentation.
+The digital image sources are frequently medical images, obtained by CT or MR, though `automesh` can be used for any subject that can be represented as a stacked segmentation.
 Anatomical regions are classified into categories.
 For example, in the image below, ten unique integers have been used to represent bone, disc, vasculature, airway/sinus, membrane, cerebral spinal fluid, white matter, gray matter, muscle, and skin.

 ![fig/sibl_bob_mid-sagittal.png](fig/sibl_bob_mid-sagittal.png)